 - North side of Commonwealth: 694.17 feet

 1872 to 1885: Original Land Sales and Laying Out of Commonwealth and Marlborough

 The Boston Water Power Company sold all of its land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth in two transactions, one in 1872 and the second in 1880.

 On March 1, 1872, it sold a parcel to the east to a real estate investment trust formed by Grenville T. W. Braman, Henry D. Hyde, and Frank W. Andrews, known as the Beacon Street Lands Trust.
 The trust also purchased several other parcels further east on the same day.

-At the time of the sale, the land had not yet been filled and graded and neither Commonwealth nor Marlborough had been extended beyond Massachusetts Avenue.
+At the time of the sale, the land had not yet been filled and graded and neither Commonwealth nor Marlborough had been extended beyond Massachusetts Avenue (West Chester Park).
 It was assumed that both streets would extend west in a straight line.
-The parcel therefore was rectangular in shape, with a 125 foot frontage on Beacon, a 508.5 foot frontage on Massachusetts Avenue, and a 125 foot frontage on what was assumed to be the northern boundary of Commonwealth.
+The parcel therefore was rectangular in shape, with a 125 foot frontage on Beacon, a 508.5 foot frontage on Massachusetts Avenue (including the width of where Marlborough was expected to run), and a 125 foot frontage on what was assumed to be the northern boundary of where Commonwealth would run.

 On December 28, 1877, the Boston Water Power Company transferred to the City of Boston the land needed to extend Commonwealth further west to what would become Charlesgate East.